Relative $L^p$-cohomology and Heintze groups: Relative -cohomology

-To start, consider $X$ a simplicial complex with finite dimension and a length distance $|\cdot-\cdot|$.
-Assume that there exist a constant $C\geq 0$ and a function $N:[0,+\infty)\to\N$ such that \begin{enumerate} \item[(a)] all simplices in $X$ have diameter smaller than $C$; and \item[(b)] every ball with radius $r$ intersects at most $N(r)$ simplices. \end{enumerate} In this case we say that $X$ has \textit{bounded geometry}.
+We can define a version of relative $L^p$-cohomology in the context of simplicial complexes.
+To this end suppose that $X$ is a finite-dimensional simplicial complex with a length distance such that there exist a constant $C\geq 0$ and a function $N:[0,+\infty)\to\N$ satisfying \begin{enumerate} \item[(c)] all simplices in $X$ have diameter smaller than $C$; and \item[(d)] every ball of radius $r$ intersects at most $N(r)$ simplices. \end{enumerate} We say that $X$ has \textit{bounded geometry} if it satisfies all these properties.
+The set of $k$-simplices of $X$ will be denoted by $X^{(k)}$.